Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 Knicks vs. Heat Betting Trends

-- The Knicks are outscoring opponents by 2.9 points per game with a +240 scoring differential overall.
-They put up 116 points per game (11th in the NBA) and allow 113.1 per outing (12th in the league).
+- The Knicks have a +240 scoring differential, topping opponents by 2.9 points per game.
+They're putting up 116 points per game to rank 11th in the league and are giving up 113.1 per contest to rank 12th in the NBA.

-- Opponents of these two teams average 222.9 combined points per game, 13.9 more points than this matchup's over/under.
+- These teams give up 222.9 points per game combined, 13.9 more points than the over/under for this contest.

-- New York has compiled a 45-36-1 ATS record so far this year.

-- Miami has covered 30 times in 82 matchups with a spread this year.
+- Miami has covered 30 times in 82 matchups with a spread this season.

 Knicks Player Props